b3nj4m/hubot-impersonate/README.md

 ### hubot-impersonate

 Enable Hubot to learn from chat history and impersonate users.
+Hubot attempts to act more natural in its responses by adding delay variance and response frequency to prevent channel spamming and act as a good (if slightly deranged) citizen.

 ```
 Bob: pizza is super good